ZigZagExchange/backend/README.md

 | zkSync Mainnet        | 1
 | zkSync Rinkeby        | 1000

+# Sending orders on zksync

+The Zksync limit order system is pretty complicated, so we've simplified it down into an RFQ.

+There's a `requestquote` operation you can use to get an all in price including gas fees charged for relaying.
+The smaller the amount, the further away from spot it's going to be because of the $1 flat fee.

+Using the price from the `quote` response, you can send a limit order with `submitorder`.
+An order sent at the `quote` price will fill like a market order.

 ## Structure

 All messages the Zigzag Websocket API have the following structure